My future is in your hands. Deliver me from the hand of my enemies and from those who persecute me. Psalm 31:15

 The People’s Confession of Sin

-16 The exiles did so.
+16 The exiles did accordingly.
 Ezra the priest set apart by name, men who were the leaders of their family units, and they sat down on the first day of the tenth month to examine the matter.
-17 They finished with all the men who had married foreign women by the first day of the first month.
+17 They dealt with all the men who had married foreign women by the first day of the first month.

 Those Guilty of Intermarriage